woodentoken/dotfiles/README.md

 ### vim

-While I recommend neovim, I am also including my vim configuration. these dotfiles use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins. use `:PlugUpdate` to update all installed plugins.
+While I recommend neovim, I am also including my legacy vim configuration.

+these dotfiles use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins. use `:PlugUpdate` to update all installed plugins.